fredericaltorres/JSON.SyntaxValidator/readme.markdown

 # What is it?

-JSON.SyntaxValidator is a C# library to validate JSON.
+JSON.SyntaxValidator is a C# library to validate JSON strictly or in relax mode.

 ## Why this library?
 Because all .NET JSON frameworks I tested (in 01/2013) do not follow strictly the